krshubham-1514/top-companies-career-pages/README.md

 # List of IT Companies Worldwide

-This is a list of IT companies worldwide along with their career page URLs.
+This is a list of companies worldwide along with their career page URLs.

-## Companies

-Here are some of the leading IT companies worldwide:

 ### A